-After the Equality Act 2010 was introduced fully in April 2011 there was longer a requirement that schools should draw up and publish equality schemes or policies.
-It is still good equalities practice for a school to make a statement about the principles that underpin equality diversity and inclusion in school.
+When the Equality Act 2010 was introduced fully in April 2011 there was longer be a requirement that schools should draw up and publish equality schemes or policies.
+It is still be good practice, however, for a school to make a statement about the principles according to which it assesses the impact on equality of its policies and practices, and according to which it establishes specific objectives.
+This statement has been amended in the light of the Equality Act 2010.